yoavnir/specs2016/specs/docs/onepage.md

 ```
 There are some pre-configured labels that do not need to be explicitly defined:
 * version - contains the version of *specs*
+* platform - contains a string with the OS type, the compiler and the variation used to build *specs*
 * cols - contains the number of screen columns - useful for composed output placement.
 * rows - contains the number of screen rows.